 What if There Is an Inaccurate Inquiry on My Credit Report?

-While you cannot remove accurate credit checks from your credit reports, you can dispute inaccurate information.
-The three major credit bureaus provide consumers with one free credit report annually.
-Visit the Annual Credit Report website or call (877) 322-8228 to get your free credit reports every twelve months.
+The three major credit bureaus provide consumers with one free financial report annually.
+Visit the Annual Credit Report website or call (877) 322-8228 to get your free credit report from each credit bureau every twelve months.

 If you notice an unusual inquiry you did not authorize, know that you can correct errors on your credit report.
 To file a dispute with one of the three credit bureaus, you can do one of the following: